rebelsky/csc207b/pages/syllabus.md

 Email is also a reliable way to contact me, but please allow 24 hours for a response during the week, or 48 hours if you send an email over the weekend.

+## Working outside of MathLAN

+While I require that you do your in-class work on MathLAN, you should feel free to work on your own computer outside of class.
+Because you will be using GitHub to share your work, you should find it comparatively easy to synchronize your work between machines.

+We are using the following software.

+* Eclipse 2018-12 is our IDE.
+It is available from <https://www.eclipse.org/downloads/>.
+* JDK 11.0.1. is the version of Java we will be using.
+It is available from <https://jdk.java.net/11/>.

+I do not provide guidance for installing any of this software on your personal machine.
+If you want to work on your own machine, you should be able to figure out how to install the software.